Clemapfel/jluna/docs/manual.md

    41 | auto& task = ThreadPool::create(lambda);
       |              ~~~~~~~~~~~~~~~~~~^~~~~~~~
 ```
 We get a compiler error.
 This is, because in C++, non-specialized lambdas do not yet have a specific return-type.
-This allows for the users to specify `auto` for both the return and argument types of a lambda, however for `jluna`, things need to have a clear type in order to know how to allocate both the task and its futures.
-To still allow any lambda to be used for `ThreadPool::create`, `jluna` offers a templated version of `create` that takes a single, user-specified template argument: the return type of the lamdba:
+This allows for the users to specify `auto` for both the return and argument types of a lambda, however for jluna, things need to have a clear type in order to know how to allocate both the task and its futures.
+To still allow any lambda to be used for `ThreadPool::create`, jluna offers a templated version of `create` that takes a single, user-specified template argument: the return type of the lamdba:

 ```cpp
 auto lambda = []() -> void {    // still auto